Bioinformatics Program

 and PCA.
 All examples use scientific data.
 Prerequisite: CMSE890:301 or equivalent

 experience in R. Instructor: Alexis Black Pyrkosz.
-Next offering: Spring 2024, Summer
+Next offering: Spring 2025 and

 CMSE890:303 Intro to Data Handling: Unix and Python